-During Macau’s two-week casino shutdown, analysts couldn’t help but point out that the coronavirus crisis demonstrated why online gambling should be legalized in the country.
+During Macau’s two-week casino shutdown, analysts couldn’t help but point out that the crisis demonstrated why online gambling should be legalized in the country.
 During the period right before the casino closure, the rate of Chinese players visiting online casinos rose by 90% compared to the previous year.
 And where do Chinese gamblers turn their attention?
 Unsurprisingly, to offshore sites, usually located in the Philippines.

-If the coronavirus crisis doesn’t illustrate why the government should legalize online gambling, it’s hard to imagine what would, but Chinese authorities seem perfectly content to keep their restrictive regime in place.
+If the crisis doesn’t illustrate why the government should legalize online gambling, it’s hard to imagine what would, but Chinese authorities seem perfectly content to keep their restrictive regime in place.
 Moreover, the Ministry of Public Security even announced a plan to escalate its anti-gambling campaign.

 In addition to blocking gambling sites and blacklisting their employees, the government will now also be going on the offensive, interfering with investment in offshore operations and seizing their financial assets where possible.
 The Ministry also announced it would seek to punish payment processors who conduct transactions involving offshore operators.
 Considering the other urgent issues at hand, the fact that Chinese officials would find time to focus on online gambling shows how dead-set they are against the practice.